ProfessionalWiki/Network/README.md

 ```

 Predefined groups exist to represent links to existing pages (group "bluelink")
-and links to missing pages (group "redilink").
+and links to missing pages (group "redlink").
 Styling of those groups can be
 overridden site-wide using `$wgPageNetworkOptions` or per graph using the options
 parameter described below.